krenalis/krenalis/doc/src/developers/extend/connectors/settings-and-ui.md

 Pay attention to the following:

 - If `event` is `"load"`, it returns the user interface.
-- If `event` is `"save"`, it validates and saves the values of the interface fields in the settings using the `SetSettings` function, and returns a `nil` interface.
+- If `event` is `"save"`, it validates and saves the settings of the interface fields in the settings using the `SetSettings` function, and returns a `nil` interface.
-- Before saving, the values are validated through its own method, which returns an `ErrUIEventNotExist` error if the values do not pass validation.
+- Before saving, the settings are validated through its own method, which returns an `InvalidSettingsError` error if the settings do not pass validation.
 - If `event` is unknown, it returns the `ErrUIEventNotExist` error.
-- The serialized JSON settings are directly assigned to the `Values` field of the returned interface.
+- The serialized JSON settings are directly assigned to the `Settings` field of the returned interface.
 This is because in this case, each interface field is associated with a setting with the same name as the field.